pfsense/docs/source/dns/redirecting-all-dns-requests-to-pfsense.rst

 =======================================

-To restrict client DNS to only the specific servers configured on a firewall, a port forward may be used to capture all DNS requests sent to other servers.
+To restrict client DNS to only the specific servers configured on a pfSense® firewall, a port forward may be used to capture all DNS requests sent to other servers.

 Before adding this rule, ensure the DNS Forwarder or DNS Resolver is configured to bind and answer queries on *Localhost*, or *All*